harrysonguerrero-max/pdm-ml/TECH_REPORT.md

 **`scale_pos_weight` matters more than model architecture.** Switching from default XGBoost (no imbalance handling) to `scale_pos_weight = 48.84` produced the largest single performance improvement on this dataset.

+**Feature order in serving must match training.** The `(1, 46) ≠ (-1, 47)` error
+encountered during serving was caused by `machine_id` being excluded from the schema and by numpy array construction relying on alphabetical sort rather than model-defined column order.
+Fixed by: (1) adding `model_id` to `PredictionRequest`, (2) passing a named `pandas.DataFrame` to `mlflow.pyfunc.predict()` — column order resolved by name, not position.
+This pattern eliminates train/serve feature skew permanently.

 **MLflow Registry pays off immediately.** Programmatic model promotion, version tracking, and Registry-based serving eliminated all manual model file management.